andrewmatlock/Indux/docs/docs/plugins/router.md

 This will match any route that has a subpage after `/about/`, such as `/about/location` or `/about/team`.
 It will not render for `/about` on its own.
 Conversely, `x-route="about"` will render for `/about` *and* all subpages, since the value always matches one of the slugs.

-A bare wildcard `*` will appear on all routes, similar to having no route defined at all.
+A bare wildcard `*` will appear on all routes.
+This is redundant since it's the same as having no `x-route` attribute at all.

 ---